freemocap/skellybot/Writerside/topics/HumanProvidedImage.md

 # HumanProvidedImage

-An Image the Human sent to the bot - Bot will describe and return text
+[ImageData](ImageData.md) the Human sent to the bot - Bot will describe and return text